kampfwuffi/Sovol-SV08-Optimized-Macros/README.md

 ## **STEP 5: OPTIONAL for 0.4mm nozzle:**

-(It is not recommended to print PETG with standard 0,4mm non-upgrade Sovol nozzle without the nozzle screw!
+(It is NOT recommended to print PETG with the stock 0,4mm nozzle without the nozzle screw!
 It may damage your bed and toolhead!
-Replace with upgrade nozzle or 3rd party upgrade by e.g. Microswiss)
+Replace with upgrade nozzle or 3rd party upgrade by e.g. _Microswiss_)

-Use your own 0.4mm Orca presets except modify Orca machine G-Code and set nozzle to 0.4mm in Extruder 1 tab (Nozzle diameter: 0.6 mm).
+Use your 0.4mm Orca presets except modify Orca machine G-Code and set nozzle to 0.4mm in Extruder 1 tab (Nozzle diameter: 0.6 mm).
-In Addition change this line in printer.cfg:
+In Addition change this line in _printer.cfg_:
 ```
 nozzle_diameter: 0.600 # 0.400 MOD for 0.6mm nozzle install
 ```